-As we stay home to protect ourselves and our loved ones from Covid-19, it’s important that our finances are protected too!
-Maintaining a good credit score may be a little harder than normal during this pandemic, but if we can make small changes to our daily, weekly, and monthly financial decisions, we will come out of this Lockdown with our credit reports in rude health.
+As we stay home to protect ourselves and our loved ones, it’s important that our finances are protected too!
+Maintaining a good credit score may be a little harder than normal at the moment, but if we can make small changes to our daily, weekly, and monthly financial decisions, the impact on our financial health will be small.

 So, where do you start?
 You need a plan!
 Instead of just skipping payments, use this time to sit down with your finances – look at your bank statements, your salary and your financial commitments, then think of how the below four strategies can help you to protect your credit score.